jlauinger/go-safer/README.md

 $ go build
 ```

-To run the test cases for the `sliceheader` pass, use the following commands:
+To run the test cases use the following command:

 ```
-$ cd passes/sliceheader
-$ go test
+$ go test ./...
 ```

 `go-safer` uses the testing infrastructure from `golang.org/x/tools/go/analysis/analysistest`.
 To add a test case, create